For Students

 Fieldwork finances

-As a student in the MSc(OT) - Entry Level program you are responsible for paying travel and living costs associated with fieldwork classes.
-There may be some travel and accommodation support through the school’s Rural and Remote Fieldwork program when you apply.
+As a student in the MSc(OT) - Entry Level program you are responsible for paying travel and living costs associated with fieldwork courses.
+Students can expect to incur additional placement-related costs regardless of their placement location.
+There may be some financial support through the school’s Rural and Remote Fieldwork program (subject to availability of funds, application and approval).

 Fieldwork dates